AlphaEye420/DayZ-Modwork/DeerIsle_Assets/DI_Train_Event/readme.md

   * Made from scratch - set to look abandoned while still on course
   * Can be used in future locations for a long straight section of rails
   * Contains a mix of Standard, Industrial, and Military loot
-  * This is long train and the zombies only spanw near the front (west end), so you may want to spawn your own zombie area at the rear or middle

  [Click for a Youtube Video Preview](https://youtu.be/kV_n8Wl58bk)